 It’s almost exciting as watching paint dry.

 When you constantly check your investments and see the day to day movements in price, it’s way too easy to get your emotions involved.
-You end up making bad investment decisions based on an emotional response.
+You end up making terrible investment decisions based on an emotional response.
 Again, I know this from personal experience.

 Stay Out of Debt

 You really didn’t think I’d forget about this one, did you?
 If you have no debt, you have more money to invest.
 The more money you invest, the more opportunity you have for your investments to grow into a huge pile of wealth!
 If you do have debt, you should do everything you can to fix this money issue as quickly as possible.

 If you want to get out of debt, you can check out my Celebrating Financial Freedom online course here (every reviewer has given it 5 stars!)

-Investing Doesn’t Have to Be Complicated
+Investing for Beginners Doesn’t Have to Be Complicated

 Question: Do you have any other favorite tips for investing your money wisely?
 Leave a comment and tell me your favorite.